iosphere/ISHPullUp/README.md

 Then add the framework `ISHPullUp.framework` to the app's embedded binaries (on the *General* tab of your app target's settings).
-On the *Build Phases* tab, verify that the framework has also been added to the *Link Binary with Libraries* phase, and that a new *Embed Frameworks* phase has been created.
+On the *Build Phases* tab, verify that the framework has also been added to the *Link Binary with Libraries* phase, and that an *Embed Frameworks* phase has been created (unless it existed before).

-The framework can be used as a module, so you can use `@import ISHPullUp;` to import all public headers.
+The framework can be used as a module, so you can use `@import ISHPullUp;` (Objective-C) and `import ISHPullUp` (Swift) to import all public headers.

 Further reading on Modules:
 [Clang Documentation](http://clang.llvm.org/docs/Modules.html)

 ### Include files directly